Geography BSc (Hons)

 Careers and opportunities

-Successful geography graduates possess several skills that are considered highly valued by employers, as skills include literate and numerate, experience in solving complex problems and developing solutions for multiple stakeholders through the collection and analysis of information.
+Successful geography graduates possess several skills that are considered highly valued by employers, such as literacy and numeracy, experience in solving complex problems and developing solutions for multiple stakeholders, through the collection and analysis of information.

-- Concepts of spatial and temporal scale, variation and change in the human and physical worlds.
+• the concepts of spatial and temporal scale, variation and change in the human and physical worlds

 Where our graduates work

-Recent graduates are working for the Environment Agency, environmental departments of local authorities, environmental consultancies, such as Halcrow Group Ltd and Middlemarch Environmental, the Met Office, the Metropolitan Police, various research institutes and utility companies, such as Severn Trent Water.
+Recent graduates have gone on to work for the Environment Agency, environmental departments of local authorities, environmental consultancies such as Halcrow Group Ltd, Middlemarch Environmental, the Met Office, the Metropolitan Police, various research institutes and utility companies, such as Severn Trent Water.
 Others have gone on to pursue postgraduate study, teacher training and other professional qualifications.

 Further study